WEST MELBOURNE, Fla. – LocusUSA announced that the Australian Patent Office has issued a new patent for the company’s DiagnostX technology.

 The patent application 2012253596, entitled “Network Diagnostic System for Analyzing the Performance of a Radio Network During Functional Over-the-Air Operation” was issued on March 2017.

-Locus currently holds a number of patents granted by the United States Patent & Trademark Office and the Canadian Intellectual Property Office with other patents pending.
+Locus currently holds many patents granted by the United States Patent & Trademark Office and the Canadian Intellectual Property Office with other patents pending.

-“No other product on the market verifies and analyzes the alignment and field performance of the portable and mobile radios Over-the-Air in real time, all the time,” said Joseph Rey, managing partner of Locus.
-“We are proud that Locus’s patented technology helps to ensure reliable communications for those public servants who serve and protect us.”
+“No other product on the market verifies and analyzes the alignment and field performance of the portable and mobile radios over-the-air in real-time, all the time,” said Joseph Rey, managing partner of LocusUSA.
+“We are proud that LocusUSA’s patented technology helps to ensure reliable communications for those public servants who serve and protect us.”

-Locus is an engineering and software development company located in Melbourne on the Space Coast of Florida.
+Locus is an engineering and software development company in West Melbourne on the Space Coast of Florida.
 It is a leader in the area of RF capture for radio location and alignment analysis.

 The ability to analyze the actual waveform of a transmission enables their DiagnostX system to determine the alignment characteristics of a radio, long-range over-the-air in real-time without user intervention.

-The increasing market acceptance of Locus’s patented technologies is helping to ensure the optimal performance of land mobile radio (LMR) systems throughout the United States and Canada.
+The increasing market acceptance of LocusUSA’s patented technologies is helping to ensure the optimal performance of LMR systems throughout the United States and Canada.